 When combining Benadryl and alcohol, risks also include cardiac arrest and alcohol poisoning, both of which can be fatal.

 It is imperative to follow the instructions, dosage limits, and warnings written on the Benadryl label.
 If in doubt about whether or not it is safe to take either Benadryl or alcohol in an individual circumstance, contact your doctor or a healthcare professional before making the decision.

 If substance misuse or abuse develops, it is crucial to seek help as soon as possible, as this can be a precarious situation with deadly consequences.

-Oasis Recovery Center, located in the heart of Asheville, North Carolina, has helped hundreds of individuals reclaim their lives from the grips of addiction.
+Oasis Recovery Center, located in the heart of Asheville, North Carolina, has helped thousands of individuals reclaim their lives from the grips of addiction.

-Our comprehensive addiction treatment programs incorporate everything from medication-assisted treatment to psychotherapy with options such as EMDR to group activities and processing, adventure therapy, equine therapy, art therapy, and a variety of mindfulness-based holistic healing modalities including acupuncture, qi gong, yoga, meditation, and more.
+Our comprehensive addiction treatment programs incorporate everything from medication-assisted treatment to psychotherapy.
+Oasis offers a variety of therapy options including EMDR, group activities and processing, adventure therapy, equine therapy, art therapy, and others.
+Some mindfulness-based holistic healing modalities included as well consist of acupuncture, qi gong, yoga, meditation, and more.
 Clients at Oasis are supported through every step of their healing journey with our unique, individualized, impactful recovery programs.

 If you or a loved one are struggling with substance abuse, Oasis Recovery is here to help.
 Reach out to us today at (828) 330-9393 or get in touch through our online contact form for more information about addiction treatment and recovery at Oasis.